survivejs/webpack-book/manuscript/packages/02_authoring.md

 To recap:

 * It is good to understand what kind of metadata packages may contain.
-They will give you insight on their licensing, guidelines, and even quality.
+They give you insight on their licensing, guidelines, and even quality.
 * When publishing packages to npm, remember to respect the SemVer or an equivalent scheme to keep your consumers happy.
 * Document the main changes made to your packages using a change log.
-Documentation will come in handy later as you have to understand when a specific feature was introduced.
-It will also make it easier to upgrade projects to the most recent features.
+Documentation comes in handy later as you have to understand when a specific feature was introduced.
+It also makes it easier to upgrade projects to the most recent features.
 * Consider publishing differently packaged versions of the source to account for different usage patterns.
 Packaged right, your consumers can benefit from features, such as **tree shaking**.
 * To make it possible to consume a work in progress package, implement an npm `postinstall` script that builds the project if a distribution version does not exist in the source.
 * If a package becomes obsolete, consider deprecating it and let your users know how to upgrade to another solution.